- Hong Kong

 208 Duecento Otto

-208 Duecento Otto brings a touch of the intimate New York community vibe to the promising neighborhood of Sheung Wan.
+208 Duecento Otto brings a touch of the intimate New York community vibe to the up and coming neighborhood of Sheung Wan.
 Under the keen culinary eye of Chef Alan Marchetti, 208 Duecento Otto continues to delight diners with its authentic interpretation of Italian cuisine inspired by the great kitchens of Rome.
 Similarly to many establishments in the Meat Packing District of New York, the venue has undergone a process of gentrification, formerly living life as a meat storage warehouse.
 This winning formula is complemented by an interior consisting of clean lines, steel, and marble, masterminded by the design team at Autoban.
 It’s no surprise, then, that 208 spurred surrounding businesses and eateries to also up their style stakes.
 The brunch menu here offers all the usual classics with an Italian twist, so don’t be surprised to see eggs florentine served on focaccia.

 208 Duecento Otto, 208 Hollywood Rd, Sheung Wan, Hong Kong, +852 2549 0208

 Lily and Bloom

 Once described as ‘the crème de la crème of Hong Kong’s culinary scene’ by Time Out, Lily & Bloom does brunch their way.
 The most unique brunching experience in the city is accredited to Lily & Bloom for its innovative deli-esque brunch and Omelet Station concept.
 You can even pick your own eggs from the egg basket and hand them directly to the chef who will cook up your omelet of choice in front of your very eyes.
 The dark wood and lofty Upper East Side ambience at Lily & Bloom has even won it the award for Best Décor at the Hong Kong Foodie Awards.